dwp/lunch-and-learn/source/documentation/index.md

 ### I want to present something

-If you wish to submit an idea for a lunch and learn, please contact Robin Sillem on Slack or by email.
+Great!
+Submit a pull request to add the details of when and where, and we'll get it added.
+Please ensure you have a room booked out before opening a pull request.

 ### I have something I'd like to learn

-No problem!
-Contact Robin Sillem, on Slack or by email, with what you'd like to learn about.
-We'll put out a call for anyone who could present on that topic.
+We're always open to ideas, and calling out what you'd like to learn is a great start!
+Open an issue in the repository for the community to review, and watch the repo for a pull request regarding your topic.